chibisnorlax/acnhfaq/faq/island-development/island-rating.md

 > "*There may still be unknown factors that affect the Island Evaluation.
 It is more likely that there are undiscovered points penalties because our tests are currently coming up a few points too high than they should.*"

-Do take your calculations with a pinch of salt with this in mind, and again - the best advise we can give is to listen to Isabelle.
+Do take your calculations with a grain of salt and keep this in mind; and again - the best advice we can give is to listen to Isabelle.